gh0st42/servalshellscripts/doc/usage.md

 ```

 After this command you get an interactive shell with *SERVALINSTANCE_PATH* set to your current directory.
-Without the optional parameter to `start_serval` you get back to your regular shell without the added environment varialbe.
+Omitting the optional parameter to `start_serval` you get back to your regular shell without the added environment variable.

 The command starts serval, generates a new identity if none is present, adds a REST user and adds *ALL* network interfaces to `servald`.
 Edit `start_serval` script for different REST credentials or only specific interfaces (e.g. `wlan*`).